- Academic English Studies (ESL)

 - Our classes are open to all students, do not require an audition, and emphasize theatre and dance as an integral part of a liberal arts education.

 - Our productions are open to all students, majors and non-majors alike, and incorporate opportunities in acting, dance, playwriting, dramaturgy, design and stage tech.

 - Our major exposes students to the full variety of the theatre arts with concentrations in Performance, Dramatic Literature/Theatre History or Design/Technical Theatre.

 - Each senior theatre major completes a thesis in their final semester, which normally includes both a significant creative project and a substantial written essay.

-- Other opportunities include theatre-centered programs abroad including ones in London, New York, Ireland or Scotland, as well as internships with companies in Portland and beyond.
+- Other opportunities include theatre-centered Overseas/Off Campus programs in London, Ireland, and New York, as well as internships with companies in Portland and beyond.

 - Our majors go on to pursue a broad spectrum of careers from graduate school in various disciplines or find professional jobs in the theatre, education, non-profit administration, business or international relations.

 The outlook and the habits of mind we foster prepare our students for the future, but not a future narrowly defined.
 We want our students to go in whatever direction and however far their talents might take them.